 We recently purchased a home and were looking to add some built-in features.
-After being inspired by a few post on IKEAhackers and realizing that I had two perfectly good EXPEDIT bookcases available, I decided to attempt the project on my own.
+After being inspired by a few post on IKEAhackers and realizing that I had two perfectly good EXPEDIT bookcases available, I decided to attempt to hack an EXPEDIT entertainment center on my own.

-Step 1: I started with two black-brown EXPEDIT bookcases.
+I started with two black-brown EXPEDIT bookcases.

-Step 2: To bring the two pieces together I used a strategy similar to what was done previously here.
+To bring the two pieces together I used a strategy similar to what was done previously here.

-I removed the end pieces from each bookcase and used the inner shelf unit of a 2 x 2 EXPEDIT I bought off Craigslist to fill the empty space.
+I removed the end pieces from each bookcase.
+Then, used the inner shelf unit of a 2 x 2 EXPEDIT I bought off Craigslist to fill the empty space.

-Step 3: I used a strategy similar to the one here in order to paint the bookcase white.
+I used a strategy similar to the one here in order to paint the bookcase white.

 The wood frame on the top of the bookcase was later removed in order to lower the level of the countertop.

-Step 4: I purchased two IKEA Karlby countertops and cut them to size using a circular saw.
+I purchased two IKEA Karlby countertops and cut them to size using a circular saw.
 This was difficult but I managed to make the cuts accurate enough for this project.

-Step 5: There was a small 1/8 of an inch gap which I had to fill with a small piece of butcher block and wood putty.
+There was a small 1/8 of an inch gap which I had to fill with a small piece of butcher block and wood putty.

-Step 7: I hung the TV wall mount and used a mounting kit to run the wires through the wall.
+I hung the TV wall mount and used a mounting kit to run the wires through the wall.
 I had to drill through a horizontal fire block which I was able to do using a long drill bit.

-Step 8: The last step was to add a backing made from wainscoting.
+The last step was to add a backing made from wainscoting.

 While it seems pretty straightforward, this was a pretty big job for one person and a circular saw.